cwgoes/pluranimity.org/_posts/2020-02-01-the-decentralised-democratic-conceit.md

 groups of people in buildings typing on computers will naturally lead to power dynamics which favour them requires careful incentive design at multiple levels to avoid collective action traps

+~
+somewhere

+better negotiation method between protocols & development teams credible neutrality, cite vitalik nakamoto post everyone votes in a sort of assurance contract fashion what is the central problem? human organisational coordination cite zooko's forum post on incentive alignment cite edgeware "governance as a feature" cite theory of the firm where do blockchains reduce transactions costs? on chain stuff, not software dev democracy, forager values, works well in small groups because info is accurate cite separation of powers
+  government: personal ambition
+  validators, e.g.: rational self-interest
+~

 Thanks to () for reviews of this post.

 *Footnotes*